github-innersource/innersource-ready-report/README.md

 A GitHub App to prepare your Project for Innersource registration, based on configured requirements.

-It produces an `Innersource Ready Report`, which will be added as a `Repo Issue` and in addition a `JSON formatted report` will be send to a persistent storage (configurable).
+It produces an `Innersource Ready Report`, which will be added as a `Repo Issue` and in addition a `JSON formatted report` is send to a persistent storage (configurable).

 ---